mateocabanal/tinyhttp/README.md

 tinyhttp also supports async, however it is disabled by default.
 Enable the "async" feature to enable async.

+### Performance
+On a Raspberry Pi 4 with ethernet, tinyhttp is able to serve around 15000 requests per second

+This was tested with [go-wrk](https://github.com/tsliwowicz/go-wrk)

+### Examples

 Blocking Example :
 ```rust
 use std::net::TcpListener;